Eating disorders aren’t just about food.

-"Eating disorders are not a fad, phase or lifestyle choice," said Janet Milner, a registered dietitian nutritionist who specializes in eating disorder treatment.
+"Eating disorders are not a fad, phase or lifestyle choice," says Janet Milner, a registered dietitian nutritionist who specializes in eating disorder treatment.
 "They can be triggered by a combination of long-standing biological, behavioral, psychological, emotional, interpersonal and social factors."

 If someone has an eating disorder, they usually become preoccupied with behaviors and attitudes that indicate weight loss, dieting and control of food are their top priority.
 They may show an intense fear of gaining weight or little concern over extreme weight loss, hide weight loss under loose-fitting clothes, exercise excessively, and even exercise when they're sick or hurt to burn more calories.
 Withdrawal from friends and activities is also common.